-Greenhouse - A building with transparent walls and roof; for the cultivation and exhibition of plants under controlled conditions.
+Greenhouse - A building with transparent walls and roof; for the cultivation and exhibition of plants under controlled conditions; accessory to residential uses.

 Greenhouse, commercial - A greenhouse operation in which plants are offered for sale to the public, either at wholesale or at retail.